Australian owned and operated. Supporting Australian small businesses for 10 years.

 First, you can offer rewards for early payments.
 A discount for customers that pay ahead of time will be an excellent incentive and a beneficial prospect for both parties.
 Earlier receipts will also reflect positively on your cash flow.

 On the other hand, additional fees for late payments can serve as a good deterrent for less regular payers.
 It will either drive away unreliable customers or encourage on-time payments.
+Monitoring overdue accounts and following up on overdue payments is essential to maintain healthy receivables.

-Another method to ensure you get paid as soon as possible is to send your invoices without delay.
+Another method to ensure you get paid as soon as possible is to promptly send invoices without delay.
 Everything should be done correctly on your side when it comes to transactions.
 Your clients should immediately get the invoice with the terms and instructions clearly explained.

-Finally, if you’re dealing with clients that don’t want to pay in cash, always perform a credit check.
+Finally, if you’re dealing with clients that don’t want to pay in cash, always perform a customer credit check.
 In case they are in poor standing, you can decide on whether to sign them up or not.
 If you choose to proceed, you can likely expect late payments, but you can still incorporate those in your projections.
 You can make the payments more regular by setting up higher interest rates and late payment fees.

 Managing Your Cash Flow Is the Key for Successful Business